***Strip Pieced Potholder – AN EXCITING update!***

 After it is all pinned, you want to stitch it down using a 1/4″ seam allowance.
 When you come to the first corner, stop 1/4″ before the edge of the fabric, lift up your presser foot and turn the fabric to go the next direction, then put the presser foot down and backstitch to the edge of the fabric.
 Then flatten out the bulge of fabric at the corner over the side you just stitched so it lines up with the side you are going to stitch down and continue stitching till the next corner.
 Repeat the same thing for the next two corners.
 Coming up to the corner where you began stitch the seam right to the corner and to the end of 3″tail on your binding.
 Now you are ready to turn the binding to the front side and pin it down.
 Almost there!

 Turn the binding to the right side, press and pin it.
 On the long tail, you will press the seam towards the centre and the folded edge will cover it.
 Start stitching on the long tail and all around the potholder.
 On the corners you will have to fold them so they are mitred and stitch them in place.
 Coming around to the beginning, take the long tail and fold it towards the potholder and tuck it into the binding and stitch down.
 I usually backstitch and make sure it is stitched well.
 All finished!
-Don’t forget to get your PDF instruction sheet with tutorial for strip pieced bias binding here!
+Don’t forget to get your FREE e course by clicking the button below!

 You should have a potholder that will keep heat from damaging anything due to the Insul-Bright and it should be durable.